 Just like with your translation cards, take spares of the medication you may need.
 I was travelling with three EpiPens, (of course, I had no intention of using any of them), but they were there if I ever needed them.
 Another reason that this is a good idea is that when you’re travelling outside of major cities, your medication may not be available in local pharmacies, so make sure you have plenty of supplies.

-On the same topic, when carrying larger quantities of sometimes unusual medication (lots of people questioned why I carried three needles around) it’s important to have the necessary paperwork.
+On the same topic, when travelling with unusual medication (lots of people questioned why I carried three needles around) it’s important to have the necessary paperwork.
 For example, for some airlines, I required a letter from my doctor as an authority to carry needles on board.
 In some parts of the world, I also had to declare why I was taking the quantities I was intending to carry, but this was resolved by some simple form filling.

 Chances are that you’ll never need to show the proof to anyone.
 Even when I was questioned, a quick explanation from my translation app sufficed, but if you do choose to cut corners, you run the risk of being stung for it.